-Legislation such as the Disability Discrimination Act to the Disability Equality Duty, there is plenty of guidance available, which speaks about the precise recommendations in the form of the Web Content Accessibility Guidelines (WCAG) 2.0.
-There is even an enforcing body, the Equality and Human Rights Commission which look after the keystrokes.
+Legislation such as the Disability Discrimination Act to the Disability Equality Duty, there is plenty of guidance available which speaks about the precise recommendations in the form of the Web Content Accessibility Guidelines (WCAG) 2.0.
+There is even an enforcing body, the Equality and Human Rights Commission, which looks after the keystrokes.

-The UK Office of National Statistics estimated in 2011, about 4.25 million disabled people in the nation have never used the internet, which is more than one-third of all of the disabled adults in the country.
-As obvious as it sounds, disabled people don’t find it easy to access the information over the internet or navigate through the e-commerce sites.
+The UK Office of National Statistics estimated in 2011 about 4.25 million disabled people in the nation have never used the internet, which is more than one-third of all of the disabled adults in the country.
+As obvious as it sounds, disabled people don’t find it easy to access information over the internet or navigate through e-commerce sites.

-The web developers today see the web accessibility standards as a compliance exercise but what actually should matter is the ‘true usability’.
+Web developers today see the web accessibility standards as a compliance exercise, but what actually should matter is the ‘true usability’.
 To be more precise, ‘true-usability’ denotes equal access to all transactions, content, and merchandise on a website, notwithstanding one’s disability or challenges.

-The first is to raise awareness amongst the web developers by improving the understanding and skill set of web teams.
-Guidelines such as WCAG 2.0 and organisations such as OneVoice for Accessible ICT Coalition are making enormous strides in this area.
+The first is to raise awareness amongst web developers by improving the understanding and skill set of web teams.
+Guidelines such as WCAG 2.0 and organizations such as OneVoice for Accessible ICT Coalition are making enormous strides in this area.